Neo-Zenith/text-message-sentiment-analyzer/README.md

 > We have compiled a list of functions and classes which are useful during our project.
 These functions are repeatedly used within our project, and can be found in [Libraries](https://github.com/Neo-Zenith/SC1015-GP/blob/main/Libraries.py). <br>
 >
 > Please read [Libaries Information](https://github.com/Neo-Zenith/SC1015-GP/blob/main/Libraries%20Information.md) for the details of the functions and classes found within our custom library.

+## Updates
+> For the progress of our project, please refer to [Updates](https://github.com/Neo-Zenith/SC1015-GP/blob/main/Updates.md).